Diving hazards: Failure of breathing apparatus

 Wet breathing is caused by water getting into the regulator and compromising breathing comfort and safety.
 Water can leak into the second stage body through damaged soft parts like torn mouthpieces, damaged exhaust valves and perforated diaphragms, through cracked housings, or through poorly sealing or fouled exhaust valves.

 High work of breathing can be caused by high inhalation resistance, high exhalation resistance or both.
 High inhalation resistance can be caused by high cracking pressure, low interstage pressure, friction in second stage valve moving parts, excessive spring loading, or sub-optimum valve design.
-It can usually can be improved by servicing and tuning, but some regulators cannot deliver high flow at great depths without high work of breathing.
+It can usually be improved by servicing and tuning, but some regulators cannot deliver high flow at great depths without high work of breathing.
 High exhalation resistance is usually due to a problem with the exhaust valves, which can stick, stiffen due to deterioration of the materials, or may have an insufficient flow passage area for the service.
 Work of breathing increases with gas density, and therefore with depth.
 Total work of breathing for the diver is a combination of physiological work of breathing and mechanical work of breathing.
 It is possible for this combination to exceed the capacity of the diver, who can then suffocate due to carbon dioxide toxicity.

 Juddering, shuddering and moaning are caused by an irregular and unstable flow from the second stage, which may be caused by a slight positive feedback between flow rate in the second stage body and diaphragm deflection opening the valve, which is not sufficient to cause free-flow, but enough to cause the system to hunt.
 It is more common on high-performance regulators which are tuned for maximum flow and minimum work of breathing, particularly out of the water, and often reduces or resolves when the regulator is immersed and the ambient water damps the movement of the diaphragm and other moving parts.
 Desensitising the second stage by closing venturi assists or increasing the valve spring pressure often stops this problem.
 Juddering may also be caused by excessive but irregular friction of valve moving parts.

 Physical damage to the housing or components such as cracked housings, torn or dislodged mouthpieces, damaged exhaust fairings, can cause gas flow problems or leaks, or can make the regulator uncomfortable to use or difficult to breathe from.